Skip to main content

 For non-european countries, the recommended diffraction setting is "Activated for suburban and rural", as activating the diffraction computation for urban environments may provide pessimistic predictions.

 Smart Antenna SelectionBy default, this feature is deactivated.
-Activate it if you want the tool to select the best base stations to cover a defined area, among a list of candidate site locations provided in the input csv file.
+Activate it if you want the tool to select the best base stations to cover a defined area or a defined device dataset, among a list of candidate site locations provided in the input csv file.
 To learn more, see About Smart Antenna Selection.

-PolygonWhen the Smart Antenna Selection feature is activated, you must draw a polygon on the map to define the target area to be covered.
+PolygonWhen the Smart Antenna Selection feature is activated, you can draw a polygon on the map to define the target area to be covered.
 To learn more, see About Smart Antenna Selection.

-Target area coverage percentageWhen the Smart Antenna Selection feature is activated, you must set the minimum acceptable coverage ratio of the total area of interest.
+Target coverage percentageWhen the Smart Antenna Selection feature is activated, you must set the minimum acceptable coverage ratio of the total area of interest or of the devices of interest.
 To learn more, see About Smart Antenna Selection.

 • A unique ID, also known as LRR-ID in ThingPark terminology.
 You can fill it with the base station ID, its friendly name...